lzl511/NBC-MCEs-OECTs/README.md

-# Naive Bayes Classifier (NBC) Implementation Using Muller C-Elements (MCEs) Based on Organic Electrochemical Transistors (OECTs)
+# Hardware Implementation of a Naive Bayes Classifier Using Muller C-Elements (MCEs) Based on Organic Electrochemical Transistors (OECTs)